Aria-UI: Visual Grounding for GUI Instructions: Related Work

 \section{Related Work}

 \paratitle{Vision-language Grounding with Large Multimodal Models.} Foundational approaches for vision-language grounding, such as~\cite{zou2023seem, liu2023grounding, li2023semanticsam}, integrate CLIP with specialized vision models to tackle language-guided grounding tasks.
 To address the limitations in complex reasoning scenarios, researchers have begun leveraging LMMs~\cite{llava, dai2023instructblipgeneralpurposevisionlanguagemodels, shao2024visualcot} as a promising direction.
 Notable works~\cite{peng2023kosmos, pi2023detgpt, wang2024visionllm} train LMMs to respond to fine-grained language instructions by grounding them in specific visual regions, while general-purpose models~\cite{bai2023qwen, li2024aria} incorporate grounding as a core function during training.
 Additionally, significant advances in spatial information processing~\cite{zhang2023llava-g, chen2023shikra, zhang2023gpt4roi, you2023ferret, zhang2024ferret2} have enhanced regional visual comprehension capabilities.
-Despite these advancements, these methods, while effective for natural images, face challenges when applied to GUI screenshots due to insufficient specialized training data.
+However, these methods, while effective for natural images, face challenges when applied to GUI screenshots due to insufficient adaptation.